How To Change date Of Birth in NADRA CNIC

 Standard Operating Procedures (SOPs) did not have the force of law and were not binding on the NADRA.
 Standard Operating Procedures were internal documents, at best, and could not form the basis of denying the petitioner the right to have the correct information maintained in the citizen database and printed on the CNIC.

-Standard Operating Procedures could not form the basis for NADRA to refuse to change the date of birth an error in its record because if the error was not corrected, it would negate the very purpose of issuing a CNIC to a citizen.
+Standard Operating Procedures could not form the basis for NADRA to refuse to change the date of birth of an error in its record because if the error was not corrected, it would negate the very purpose of issuing a CNIC to a citizen.

-High Court directed NADRA to treat the pending request of the petitioner as a correction of an office mistake and to correct the father’s name in the CNIC database and issue him a new CNIC.
+The High Court directed NADRA to treat the pending request of the petitioner as a correction of an office mistake and to correct the father’s name in the CNIC database and issue him a new CNIC.

 A constitutional petition was allowed, accordingly.